-- If you select a PIR that is too high, you may be eligible for a refund of any overpaid tax from the Inland Revenue Department. - If you select a PIR that is too low, your investment income will still be taxable at your correct PIR and you will need to pay any tax shortfall directly to the Inland Revenue Department - You can find out how to work out your PIR in 'BNZ KiwiSaver Scheme help and support' online at bnz.co.nz/personal-banking/kiwisaver
+- If you select a PIR that is too high, you may be eligible for a refund of any overpaid tax from Inland Revenue. - If you select a PIR that is too low, your investment income will still be taxable at your correct PIR and you will need to pay any tax shortfall directly to Inland Revenue. - You can find out how to work out your PIR in 'BNZ KiwiSaver Scheme help and support' online at bnz.co.nz/personal-banking/kiwisaver

-11. The Governing Document and Instrument of Appointment made easy
+11. The Governing Document and our default provider appointment